IELTS by IDP

 The writing modules for Academic and General Training versions have got two tasks which need to be completed in 60 minutes.
 The first task has a word limit of 150 words and the second task has a word limit of 250 words.
 The first task for Academic version is usually to write an essay or report based on a diagram, chart, process or graph.
 The second task is to write an essay in response to the given statement.
 It is usually argumentative in nature and needs to be written in a formal way.
 You need to explain your side of view by using enough facts and examples.
 The first task of General Training version is usually to write a letter in response to a situation.
 The second task is to write an essay.
 It usually follows an informal manner of writing.

-IELTS IDP is fast becoming a medium, through which a person is exposed to a world of opportunities.
+This IDP test is fast becoming a medium, through which a person is exposed to a world of opportunities.
 So, make use of it for a better and brighter future.

 Terms and Conditions